13 Basic Electrician Tools You Need as an Apprentice

 13. Personal Protective Equipment (PPE)

 Working as an electrician isn’t just about getting the job done; it's about staying safe while you do it.
-So, one of the most important tools for electricians, apprentice or otherwise, is personal protective equipment.
+To that end, some of the most necessary gear for electricians, apprentice or otherwise, is personal protective equipment, or PPE.
 Consider the following:

 • A hard hat